The classical-quantum limit: Derivation of the generator

-To compute $\mathcal{L}$ given by equation \eqref{eq: Ldef} we first write out the evolution map $\mathcal{E}_\tau=\mathcal{E}_\tau^{\E \tau}$ explicitly as The most important part of this to notice immediately is that the first term in the middle exponential has no $\tau$ dependence – this part is ultimately responsible for most of the subsequent structure of this generator.
-To see why this leads to the second term in $\mathcal{L}$, additional to the usual one, note that After $N=t/\tau$ evolution steps, the total contribution of this part of the dynamics is and thus is generated by the unitary term $-\frac{i}{\hbar}[H,\ \cdot\ ]$ if we restore $\hbar=\E \tau$.
-Although in principle the unitary steps occur in between steps generated by the $\tau$-dependent part of the generator, any changes to the generator from these are of $O(\tau)$, and thus vanish in the $\tau\rightarrow 0$ limit, meaning that the resulting dynamics is captured by the generator $-\frac{i}{\hbar}[H,\ \cdot\ ]$.
+We first turn to explicitly finding an expression for the second term of equation \eqref{eq: Ldef}, and providing further justification for its appearance, using equation \eqref{eq: dynamicMap}.
+As described above, this term arises from the part of the dynamical map at $\tau=0$, which is given After $N=t/\tau$ evolution steps, the total contribution of this part of the dynamics is and thus is generated by the unitary term $-\frac{i}{\hbar}[H,\ \cdot\ ]$ if we restore $\hbar=\E \tau$.
+This agrees with the expression given by the second term of equation \eqref{eq: Ldef}.
+Although in principle the unitary steps occur in between steps generated by the $\tau$-dependent part of the generator, any changes to the generator from the non-commutativity of these terms are of $O(\tau)$, and thus vanish in the $\tau\rightarrow 0$ limit, meaning that the resulting dynamics is captured by the generator $\mathcal{L}_2=-\frac{i}{\hbar}[H,\ \cdot\ ]$.